Himanshu151281/Round-Robin-Coupon-Distribution/README.md

 - **Toggle Coupon Availability:** Allowed dynamic enabling/disabling of certain coupons.

 ### 6. Live Deployment
-- Hosted the application with a publicly accessible link.
+- Hosted the application with a publicly accessible link on netlify - https://rrcd-by-himanshu-kumar.netlify.app

 ### 7. Documentation
 - Provided setup instructions and a brief explanation of the implementation.